fsfe/forms/README.md

 the FSFE
 ```

-The second template, tosign-confirm.eml, is then used when the confirmation
+The second template, `tosign-confirm.eml`, is then used when the confirmation
 link has been clicked:

 ```